thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.17
+- replaced the stock system alarm icon in the sleep timer row with a custom sleep timer vector to better match the app’s visual style

 ### 0.4.16
 - added a subtle dark scrim over the sound detail background image to improve text and button readability across all wallpapers
 - improved home screen sound cards with stronger visual tap affordance using borderless ripple, card elevation, and compat padding, while keeping the existing scale animation